kiranbakale/AMI-Readme/docs/environment_configure.md

 To do this you only have to run the following before proceeding:

 1. First install the Python packages via `pip3 install -r ansible/requirements/ansible-python-packages.txt`.
-1. Next, run the following command to install the roles - `ansible-galaxy install -r ansible/requirements/ansible-galaxy-requirements.yml`
+1. Next, run the following command to install the roles - `ansible-galaxy install -r ansible/requirements/ansible-galaxy-requirements.yml`.
+1. Ensure OpenSSH client is installed on the machine for Ansible (Ubuntu example shown) - `apt-get install openssh-client`.
-1. Note that if you're on a Mac OS machine you also need to install `gnu-tar` - `brew install gnu-tar`
+1. Note that if you're on a Mac OS machine you also need to install `gnu-tar` - `brew install gnu-tar`.

 ## 2. Setup the Environment's Inventory and Config